google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 them to be secured using publicly trusted Transport Layer Security (TLS) server certificates.

-Certificate Transparency [I-D.ietf-trans-rfc6962-bis] describes a protocol for publicly logging the existence of TLS server certificates as they are issued or observed.
+Certificate Transparency v1 [RFC6962] and v2 [I-D.ietf-trans-rfc6962-bis]
+describe protocols for publicly logging the existence of TLS server certificates as they are issued or observed.
 Since each TLS server certificate lists the domain names that it is intended to secure, private domain name labels within registered domain space could end up appearing in CT logs, especially as TLS clients develop policies that mandate CT compliance.
 This seems like an unfortunate and potentially unnecessary privacy leak, because it's the registered domain names in each certificate that are of primary interest when using CT to look for suspect certificates.

 TODO: Highlight better the differences between registered domains and subdomains, referencing the relevant DNS RFCs.